HL7/us-behavioral-health-profiles/input/pagecontent/uscdi_bh_elements.md

   <tr>
     <td class="tg-0lax">Clinical Notes</td>
     <td class="tg-1wig">Mental Health Consultation Note</td>
-    <td class="tg-0lax">Response to request from a mental health clinician for an opinion, advice, or service from another clinician.</td>
+    <td class="tg-0lax">Response to request from a mental health clinician for an opinion, advice, or service from another clinician.
+Examples include but are not limited to notes from psychiatrists, social workers, pediatricians, and school counselors.</td>
   </tr>
   <tr>
     <td class="tg-0lax">Clinical Notes</td>